samiux/samiux.github.io/october1.md

 ![](https://raw.githubusercontent.com/samiux/images/master/october/006.png)

-We need to find out the admin page of the port 80 by gobuster.
-We need to set the threads to 5 or errors may be shown.
+We need to find out the admin page of the port 80 by gobuster and set the threads to 5 or errors may be shown.

 ```bash
 sudo gobuster dir -u http://10.0.2.31 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php,html,txt -t5